dustinpfister/blog_posts/_posts/linux-ln.md

 layout: post
 categories: linux
 id: 931
-updated: 2021-10-01 11:48:40
+updated: 2021-10-01 11:52:38
-version: 1.13
+version: 1.14
 ---

-In todays post on Linux commands I will be going over a few quick examples of the Linux ln command that is used to create soft and hard links to files and folders in a Linux system.
+In todays post on Linux commands I will be going over a few quick examples of the [Linux ln command](https://linux.die.net/man/1/ln) that is used to create soft and hard links to files and folders in a Linux system.

 <!-- more -->